Sequential simulation-based inference for extreme mass ratio inspirals: Results

 For our first application, we consider an EMRI signal with the following injected parameters: primary mass $m_1 = 5.385\times10^5\,{\rm M_\odot}$, secondary mass $m_2=50.55\,{\rm M_\odot}$, initial semi-latus rectum $p_0=10.35\,m_1$, initial eccentricity $e=0.2927$, cosine of the polar angle in the detector frame $\cos{\theta_K} = 0.0384$, azimuthal angle in the detector frame $\phi_K = 5.212$, luminosity distance to the source $d_L = 232.8\,{\rm Mpc}$, initial azimuthal phase $\Phi_{\phi} = 2.966$, initial radial phase $\Phi_{r} = 2.014$, cosine of the polar sky location coordinate $\cos{\theta_S = 0.4107}$, and azimuthal sky location coordinate $\phi_S = 3.124$.
 The system has ${\rm SNR}\simeq640$ and the duration of the inspiral up to merger is $3.1\times10^6\,{\rm s}$, with respect to the $3.15\times10^6\,{\rm s}$ observation window.
 The injected signal and noise in the $A$-channel are shown in \cref{fig:signal}.

 We show in \cref{fig:PE_truncate} the estimated 1D marginal proposal distributions produced with six rounds of sequential TMNRE.
 We note that these are the estimated posterior distributions output from the TMNRE pipeline, which we call proposal distributions as we expect them to be most useful in terms of reducing the prior volume for subsequent parameter estimation pipelines.
 We use 150000 simulations in each round and find that the algorithm converges after six rounds.
+We comment that the reduction in prior volume is not sufficient for a subsequent MCMC step if uniform priors are assumed, as discussed in \cref{sec:comparisons}, with the caveats that the MCMC settings were not optimised there and limited to 150000 waveform evaluations in order to compare fairly with the SBI set-up.
+However, we posit that the best-fit values of the TMNRE proposal distributions could be used as the initial state for an MCMC run, and we leave this exploration of a hybrid method for future work.

 The reconstructed proposal distributions are informative for all of the parameters except for the initial phases $\Phi_{\phi,0}$ and $\Phi_{r,0}$, where the algorithm returns the underlying uniform priors.
 This is likely due to the fact that we are resolving only the frequency evolution of the harmonics and not their relative phases.
 This also happens when secondary likelihood peaks are found due to degeneracies, as shown in Ref.~\cite{Chua:2021aah}.
 The initial phases $\Phi_{\phi,0}$ and $\Phi_{r,0}$ enter each harmonic $(m,n)$ as $m\Phi_{\phi,0} +n \Phi_{r,0}$.